-Now writing a CV and sending it to a potential employer, along with a cover letters is the obvious place to start.
+Now writing a CV and sending it to a potential employer, along with a cover letter is the obvious place to start.
 We’d all done it (probably) 100s of times.

 And if you’re like me – you hate writing them.

-They’re not only boring to write, they’re boring to look at.
+They’re not only boring to write, but they’re also boring to look at.

-So, have you thought about sending your LinkedIn URL as well as a copy of you CV.
+So, have you thought about sending your LinkedIn URL as well as a copy of your CV?
 Or INSTEAD of, if you’re feeling especially brave.

 Before I go on.
 If you haven’t already got one, make one.
 Now.

 Here are a few reasons why LinkedIn profiles are the future.